 You're not only serving yourself, but you're serving others.
 We'd love to hear from you.
 Leave comments below.

-And if you’d like to have the support and guidance to release your stress, check out Stress Relief On Tap and join us when we bring together amazing minds and hearts to clear stress, teach our bodies new levels of resilience, and bring peace and vitality back into our lives.
+And if you’d like to have the support and guidance to release your stress, check out Stress Relief On Tap and also join us in the Emotional Freedom Circle where we bring together amazing minds and hearts to clear stress, teach our bodies new levels of resilience, and bring peace and vitality back into our lives.
 Learn more here.

 Rick & Cathy